Shadmaan80175/Customer-Behavior/README.md

 Revenue and Sales breakdowns by Category, Age Group, and Subscription Status.

+Key Metrics Cards: Displaying total customers, average purchase amount, and average review rating

+Donut Chart: Showing percentage of customers by subscription status

+Bar Charts: For revenue and sales by category, and revenue by age group

+Slicers/Filters: For subscription status, gender, category, and shipping type

+Clean, Professional Layout: Organized for business stakeholder consumption

 This indicates the project's output was used to create a business intelligence dashboard (likely in tools like Power BI, Tableau, or similar).

  How to Run This Project